 Overnight in Hanoi.

 From 6:30 – 7:00 AM, the Topas Mountain Express will pick you up for a 5 hours transfer to Thanh Phu Bridge, followed by a short transfer to Nam Cang village.
-Well arrived you will walk through the village, cross a private bridge and check into your private room in the comfortable Nam Cang Riverside Lodge.
+Well arrived you will walk through the village, cross a private bridge and check into your private room in the comfortable Topas Riverside Lodge.
 Your lunch is served at the lodge.

 The afternoon is perfect for visiting the Red Dao minority village.
 Nam Cang locates in the most remote area of Sapa and the Red Dao women wear some of the most colorful and diverse costumes of all Vietnam’s ethnic groups.
 Herbal bath, local medicine and embroidery are some of the things that the Red Dao are very skilled at.
 Accompanied by your guide, you will explore around the village and learn how the local villagers make writing paper from rice, silver jewelry and embroidery.